Physical Lincoln banner

 Site Map

-This page presents only a sample of evidence related to Lincoln's lips.
+This page presents only a tiny sample of evidence related to Lincoln's lips.

-Nerve balls in a lip will enlarge the lip.
+When nerve balls grow inside a lip, they enlarge the lip.
 Thus, people with MEN2B have large lips.

-When a nerve ball is half in and half out of the lip, it produces a bump on the lip.
+When a nerve ball is half-inside and half-outside of a lip, it produces a bump on the lip.
 (Think of an ice cube floating in water.)
-People with MEN2B have bumpy lips.
+So, people with MEN2B have bumpy lips.

 The photograph below was taken in 1865 (probably February):

-In the photograph above, the vertical arrows show lumps, presumably caused by nerve balls that are half in and half out of the lips.
+Vertical arrows on the photograph show lumps, presumably caused by nerve balls that are half in and half out of the lips.

-(There are better photographs, but this is the best one from the Library of Congress' collection.)
+(There are better photographs, but this is the best one in the public domain.)

 Photographs show that Lincoln had lumpy lips for at least 7 years.
 They also show lumpy lips in his sons Eddie, Willie, and Tad -- all of whom died before age 20.